By Mayo Clinic Staff

 Directions

-Split the beans in half, pulse half in a food processor.
+Split the black beans into two equal portions.
+Pulse half of them in a food processor.
 Place the other half in a large bowl.

-Transfer the squeezed beets, cooked millet, mushrooms and sauteed onions to the bowl with the beans.
+Place the squeezed beets, cooked millet, mushrooms and sauteed onions in the bowl with the beans.
 Sprinkle the smoked paprika, brown mustard, cumin, coriander and thyme over the top of the mixture.
 Mix all the ingredients until combined.
-Taste the mixture and add pepper, or any additional spices or flavorings to taste.
+Taste the mixture.
+Add pepper, or any other spices or flavorings as needed.

 Nutritional analysis per serving